Multivariate Bayesian structured variable selection for pharmacogenomic studies: Methodology

-The multivariate regression has a response matrix $\mathbf{Y}_{n \times m}$ from $n$ samples and $m$ response variables.
-All response variables correspond to the same $p$ predictors which are measured on the $n$ samples, so that the predictor matrix is $\mathbf{X}_{n \times p}$.
-We first assume correlated response variables but independent samples.
-The SUR model is defined as
+We study a multivariate regression model with a response matrix $\mathbf{Y}_{n \times m}$ from $n$ samples and $m$ response variables.
+All response variables are regressed on the same $p$ predictors which are measured on the $n$ samples, so that the predictor matrix is $\mathbf{X}_{n \times p}$.
+Associations between the responses $\mathbf{Y}$ and predictors $\mathbf{X}$ are captured by a coefficient matrix $\bm{B}_{p \times m}$.
+We first assume correlated response variables, but independent samples.
+Section \ref{model:RE} will then extend the model to allow for correlated samples.
+The classic SUR model is defined as

-where the residuals have dependent columns with covariance $\Psi$ and independent rows, and $\text{vec}\{ \cdot \}$ is to vectorize a matrix by column.
+where the residuals have correlated columns with covariance $\Psi$ and independent rows, and $\text{vec}\{ \cdot \}$ is to vectorize a matrix by column.

-In the Bayesian framework, it is difficult to sample the posteriors of the regression coefficients from the model (\ref{formula:SUR}).
-In order to improve computation, \citet{Zellner2010} reparametrized the SUR model and proposed a direct Monte Carlo procedure for Bayesian analysis.
-They used a reparametrization proposed by \citet{Dawid1981} with Jeffrey's priors. \citet{Banterle2018} use the same transformation but with more general priors.
-If the covariance matrix is given an inverse Wishart prior $\Psi \sim \mathcal{IW}(\nu, \tau \mathbb{I}_m)$, model (\ref{formula:SUR}) can be rewritten as
+In the Bayesian framework, to efficiently sample from the posterior distribution of the regression coefficients from (\ref{formula:SUR}), \cite{Zellner2010} reparametrized the SUR model and proposed a direct Monte Carlo procedure. \cite{Bottolo2021} used the same reparametrization for the SUR model, but with an inverse Wishart prior $\Psi \sim \mathcal{IW}(\nu, \tau \mathbb{I}_m)$.
+Briefly, then model (\ref{formula:SUR}) can be rewritten as

 where $\bm{u}_l = \bm{y}_l - \mathbf{X}\bm{\beta}_l$.
 The reparametrized parameters $(\sigma_j^2,\rho_{jl})$ have priors